redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/route-level-permissions-rwsdk-interruptors.md

 ]
 ```

-## 4) Shaping context once, enforcing policies many times
+## Shape context once, enforce many times

-Populate `ctx.user` once (auth/session middleware), then rely on it in interruptors:
+Populate `ctx.user` once (in auth/session middleware) and let every interruptor rely on it.
+Centralizing identity and permissions in the request context keeps checks fast, deterministic, and consistent across the app.

 ```ts
 // worker.tsx (excerpt)